 One big reason is that most cats are unhappy before they even get to see a vet’s office.
 Many felines resent being placed in a carrier, going for a car ride and then sitting in a waiting room surrounded by strange creatures.

-Some ways to make a trip to the vet less stressful:
+Some ways to make a trip to the vet less stressful to your cat:

 - Carefully clip your cat’s nails before the appointment